 - helps professional and graduate school recruiters connect with students and alumni seeking advanced educational opportunities locally, regionally, nationally and internationally.

 UCS provides primary career support to undergraduate public health students, while the School of Public Health Career Services office supplements UCS offerings as appropriate.
 To contact UCS, please call 404-413-1820 or visit them in Student Center West, Room 270, located at 66 Courtland St. SE, Atlanta, Georgia 30303, or visit their website at: career.gsu.edu/

 8000.60 Student Organizations

 The Office of Academic Assistance and Career Services (OAA) also supports all SPH student clubs and organizations – students are encouraged to read about the various groups within the college, and join one while being enrolled in the SPH: publichealth.gsu.edu/student-life.

 8000.70 Study Abroad

 Study abroad is one of the ways the School provides a learning environment that prepares students with broad skills regarding diversity and cultural competence.
-Opportunities to earn graduate degree and certificate applicable credits abroad are available in most years, and opportunities increase as student interest increases.
-Previously planned study abroad opportunity cities include: Salvador, Brazil and Shanghai, China.
+Opportunities to earn Signature Experience and undergraduate elective course credits abroad are available in most years, and opportunities increase as student interest increases.
+Previously planned study abroad opportunity cities include: Salvador, Brazil; Kampala, Uganda; Santo Domingo, Dominican Republic; and Shanghai, China.
 Students should check the above-linked study abroad website for future opportunities.